Siftah/get_iplayer/install/arch.md

 	Then download, build and install each package in turn:

 	get_iplayer: There are 2 AUR packages for get_iplayer.
-The *get_iplayer* package is obsolete (v2.82) but has been patched to continue working.
+The *get_iplayer* package installs a release version of get_iplayer.
 The *get_iplayer-git* package installs the latest development version of get_iplayer, so it will contain new features or changes not incorporated in the current release version.

 		cd ~/packages
 		curl -kLO https://aur.archlinux.org/packages/ge/get_iplayer/get_iplayer.tar.gz